slexisvn/query_engine/docs/04-execution/31-vectorized-execution.md

 - `DEFAULT_CHUNK_SIZE` is the one setting in [`config.ts`](../../src/config.ts) with **no environment variable**. `flushBatchSize` merely defaults to it.
 - Expression evaluation has two implementations: a **typed-array loop** for numeric `+ - * /` over fixed-width columns, and a row-at-a-time closure tree for everything else.
 The gap between them is about 5x.
 - The typed-array loop drops null checking entirely for **total** operations over columns with no nulls; anything else takes the checked path.
-- `src/execution/vector-ops.ts` is **dormant** — nothing in `src/` imports it — and the WASM projection path is gated out by a minimum chunk size larger than a chunk.
+- `src/execution/vector-ops.ts` is **dormant** — nothing in `src/` imports it — and the demonstrated WASM projection path is gated out for default-size storage chunks by a larger minimum chunk size.

 Next: [chapter 32](32-scans-and-zone-maps.md) starts at the bottom of the plan, where chunks come from — and shows how the engine skips reading most of them.